Alexander-Bruce/cloudflare-ai-terminal/README.md

 - **Cluodflare workers**

-  Register an account in [Cloudflare](https://www.cloudflare.com) then head to `Worker and Pages` and enable it.
+  Register an account in [Cloudflare](https://www.cloudflare.com) then head to tag `Workers and Pages` and enable it.

 - **Node js**